We've chosen five top-rated home theater projectors that deliver tremendous visual impact without demanding a serious remodeling of your room.

 As is common at this product level, the BenQ W1070 Home Theater Projector comes with two HDMI connectors and all the video source compatibility of the Viewsonic and Epson.
 It also supports all the normal 3D formats: 3D Blu-ray, 3D broadcast (where available), plus appropriately enabled game consoles and NVIDIA 3DTV.
 As with the other 3D-ready projectors, however, active (or RF) glasses are not supplied.

 Many people will set up dedicated sound systems for their home cinemas, but the Optoma HD141X Home Theater Projector provides 10-watt audio regardless.
 Given its smaller dimensions and weight of just 5.5 pounds, it's a relatively portable machine for those who don't want a permanent set-up.
 The Optoma offers energy-saving features such as a standby mode that only consumes 0.5 watts and an automatic shut-off.
 There's also a 12-volt jack so you have the possibility of running a motorized screen from it.
-All projectors have cooling fans, some of which can be intrusive, but owners report that the Optima's fan is very quiet.

 At 4.6 pounds, the ViewSonic DarkChip3 Home Theater Projector is both smaller and lighter than the Optoma, making it easy to move around or mount on a shelf.
 This is an entry-level model with a built-in speaker output of only two watts, but the majority of users we surveyed had no problem with this feature.
 "DynamicEco" mode drops brightness to 30 percent on standby, saving energy and extending bulb life.
 Viewsonic is keen to point out the low-maintenance aspects of the ViewSonic and assures consumers that the machine experiences little or no performance deterioration over time.